MissingDeadlines/iolite/iolite_docs/plugins/lua.rst

 Use this callback for implementing logic that has no imminent visual effect.
 This is the perfect spot for implementing AI and gameplay logic.

-.. warning:: Don't use this function for reacting on input or for updating data that has a visual effect!
+.. important:: Don't use this function for reacting on input or for updating data that has a visual effect!

 .. code-block:: lua